robbobfrh84/lab/AWS/JS/NativeAuth/bobsguide-NativeAuth.md

   - ~~Clean and claify code~~

+FLOW:
+- all signin stuff should be well noted for testarea and displayed on signIn
+- after that any button presses clears field. dynamoDB

 - 2) go through fine-grained access control.
   - Here's where you can try to impliment the chart you drew.
   - ***Clean and claify code***